 X-rays fall into 3 main categories:

-1. Bitewings: mainly used to detect or confirm decay in theeth and assess the presence of gum disease between teeth.
+1. Intra-oral imaging (bitewings or PA’s): close up images mainly used to detect or confirm decay in teeth, assess the presence of gum disease between teeth, and show the root and surrounding bone.

-3. Panoramic Films: a large view of the entire upper and lower jaws.
+2. Panoramic Films (or OPG’s): a large view of the entire upper and lower jaws.
 Particularly useful for identifying abnormal growths in the jawbone, trauma to the jaws, and problems with wisdom teeth.

 Your age, dental history and symptoms determine the frequency and type of radiographic examination necessary for you.
 If you are a new patient, it is likely you will need to undergo some baseline x-rays to help evaluate your general oral health, or you can authorise copies of previous x-rays taken elsewhere to be forwarded to us.
 The request for records form can be viewed and printed from this link.